suavel/landing-page-practice/README.md

 The content is a parody of the software industry with all fictional information.

-I am building this page using only HTML & CSS from a provided design of an example page.
+I am building this page using only HTML & CSS from a provided design.

 Primarily focusing on: